-Michael Chen is currently the General Partner and CEO of Chen & Associates, an advisory services firm focused on the media, financial services, aviation, and food industry.
-Michael founded the firm in 1997, and joined full-time in 2013.
-In addition, he also serves as the Strategic Advisor to the President of Grace Farms Foundation (www.gracefarms.org), where he advises and works with the President on key decisions, including financial, organizational, staffing, operational, legal, and communications.
-He also facilitates recruitment of key personnel, and is an ambassador to key constituents of Grace Farms, including Board members and major partners of the Foundation.
-He also serves as the Chairman of The CEO Show (www.ceoshow.com), a fast growing media company focused on disseminating CEO wisdom exclusively to the top 10,000 CEO’s and aspiring CEO’s.
-In addition, he is a board advisor to a golf technology company and is the financial advisor to a family office.
+Michael Chen is currently the General Partner and CEO of Chen & Associates, an advisory services firm focused on the financial services, media, aviation, and food industries.
+Michael co-founded the firm in 1997 and joined full-time in 2013.
+His primary focus is managing a family office in Connecticut.
+In addition, he serves as the Vice Chairman of Grace Farms Foundation (www.gracefarms.org).
+He also serves as the Chairman of The CEO Forum (www.ceoforum.ceo), a fast growing media company focused on disseminating CEO wisdom exclusively to the top 10,000 CEO’s and aspiring CEO’s.

 From 2012-2013, he was a Management Committee Advisor and Strategic Partner to the Chief Investment Officer at Bridgewater Associates.

-In addition, from 2011-2012, he served as the President of NBC News’ Strategic Initiatives Group & Education Nation and served on the Board of Directors for The Weather Channel.
+From 2011-2012, he was the President of NBC News’ Strategic Initiatives Group and served on the Board of Directors for The Weather Channel.

-He also founded the Peacock Equity Fund in 2006, which was a $250MM digital media fund that returned 40% IRR to investors during its lifetime from before being sold to Comcast Ventures.
+He was also the Chairman of the Board and creator of the Peacock Equity Fund from 2006-2010, which was a digital media fund supported by GE and NBC Universal that returned 40% IRR before being merged into Comcast Ventures.

-He received his B.S. in Electrical Engineering from the University of Rochester and an MBA from the Johnson School at Cornell University.
+He received his B.S. in Electrical Engineering from the University of Rochester and an MBA in Finance from the SC Johnson School of Business at Cornell University.